leonardehrenfried/blog/_posts/2013-10-16-removing-200-from-apache-access-log.md

   - log
 published: true
 ---
-At work we use Splunk to do our log analyis of our frontend Apache which simpy proxies to the application servers.
+At work we use Splunk to do log analysis of our frontend Apache which simply proxies to the application servers.
 I quite like Splunk but we were hitting our quota quite frequently when we started to include our access log to the indexed files.